jonas-weimar/pinkie/README.md

 # The Pinkie Framework

 ## What is Pinkie
 Pinkie is a small machine learning library.
-Written just to write it.
+Written to be understood.
-It has two classifiers yet - 1-Nearest Neighbour & Multilayer Perceptron.
+Yet it has two classifiers - One Nearest Neighbour & Multilayer Perceptron.
+Both very useful.
+You can extend them, you can use them, you can help me make them better and more efficient.

-#### Multilayer Perceptron (MLP) - Classifier
+### Multilayer Perceptron (MLP) - Classifier
 "A multilayer perceptron (MLP) is a class of feedforward artificial neural network.
 An MLP consists of, at least, three layers of nodes: an input layer, a hidden layer and an output layer." ~ Wikipedia, 27.
 Oct.
 2018.